6. Communications

 Channel Coding loop where parity is not only added but the receiver verifies if an error was detected, an automatic repeat request (ARQ) message is sent.
 Image by Springer Link.

 If we detect an error, we can request a retransmission.
 This is sometimes called backward error correction.
-This is in opposition to forward an error correction (FEC) in which the error correction is embedded in the transmission.
+This is in opposition to forwarding an error correction (FEC) in which the error correction is embedded in the transmission.

 Properties of FEC codes: